lisa-dmt/tegis-feedreader/Readme.txt

  * The dates are no longer stored as strings
  * Basic PodCast support has been added
  * Overhauled the spooler class
+ * Changed the license to GNU GPL v3.

 Version 1.1.1 (Maintenance Release)
 -----------------------------------